bluenazgul/node-red-contrib-sonoff-tasmota-multichannel/Readme.md

 send a Message with topic 'command' and payload 'toggle' to the node to toggle the tasmota device

 Color:
-send a Message with topic 'command' and payload tbd
+send a Message with topic 'color' and payload Color

 Dimmer:
-send a Message with topic 'command' and payload tbd
+send a Message with topic 'dimmer' and payload number in percent

 ## Sample FLOW